 There is a range of styles that complement a chic , but one of the most regal silhouettes is a campaign-style , particularly in a bold color with brass or gold accents.
 Surround yourself with sculptural objects and fresh flowers to make your feel elegant and elevated.

 When it comes to tabletop , you can have a lot of fun decorating a chic office with throwback items such as a fountain pen or a Hollywood Regency-style rotary phone.
 Textiles should be lush as well; think pink shag accents rugs and throw pillows.

 2. DIY Office Decor Ideas

 There are many ways you can create a workspace without going out and purchasing traditional office furniture.
 With just two shelf brackets and an appropriately sized piece of board, you can make your own floating desk against a wall.
-Add floating shelves above for a cohesive look to your unique space.
+Add a floating shelf above for a cohesive look to your unique space.

 3. Home Office Decor Ideas